Arthur Barry – A Jewel Thief who became a Status Symbol!

 In 1932 the local corps and FBI carried out general scrutiny of all the new residents in the area.
 Although he was not named prime suspect, still detectives called on him severally.
 A detective pushed him to describe how he would rob Percy Rockefeller house where two damned tough ferocious watchdogs stay unleashed all the time.
 Although he avoided by all means, still the pressure was too much.
 Barry meekly confided he would try all types of meat to distract the dogs.
 The police chief told him that he had tried all this in the last six years busting his brains.
 Then ultimately he errored to confide that he would tackle these trained dogs by lowering a female dog tied by a rope down the wall.
 Then go in the house and steel $20’000 worth jewelry.
 On escape he will lift the female dog with the rope, leaving no evidence.

-Those who are interested in a career learning how to catch great thieves like Arthur Barry should consider earning a degree, for example, there is the Regis University online masters criminology.
+Those who have interest in a career learning how to catch great thieves like Arthur Barry should consider earning a degree.
+For example, there is the Regis University online masters criminology.

 It’s posts like this that keep me coming back and checking this site regularly, thanks for the info!